ChristianGrimberg/powershell-training/README.md

     $folder.CreationTime # For example, using a property of this object
     ```

-## Combine operations with CmdLets in PowerShell
+## Combine operations with CmdLets

 * Operators:
     * Pipeline operator: